 - Pick a good time.
 Pick a time to job shadow that works best for you.
 If you are a student, this might be your summer break, spring break, or winter break.
 However, you also need to consider the job.
 For example, if you want to shadow a teacher, it will be hard to find one working in the summer.
 Take both your schedule and the job’s schedule into account.

-Job shadowing often is done as a favor from established professionals to help people looking for a job, so if you do come across a job-shadowing opportunity, you should be polite, professional, and grateful for the opportunity.
+Job shadowing often is done as a favor by established professionals to help people looking for a job, so if you do come across a job-shadowing opportunity you should be polite, professional, and grateful for the opportunity.

 Be sure to write a thank-you note to the employee for giving you the opportunity to learn from them.

 You also might ask to meet with the employee briefly after the job shadowing experience or on the last day you shadow to ask follow-up questions about what you saw and experienced.

-Be sure to stay in touch with the person you are shadowing — he or she will be invaluable as a networking contact as you begin to look for a job.
+Be sure to stay in touch with the person you are shadowing—he or she will be an invaluable networking contact as you begin to look for a job.